-Aim for at least 2 hours and 30 minutes of moderate-intensity aerobic activity each week.
+Aim for at least 150 minutes of moderate-intensity aerobic activity each week.
 And at least 2 days a week, do activities that strengthen your muscles.

 If you haven't been active before, start slowly.
 Even 5 minutes of physical activity has real health benefits!
 Once you get the hang of it, add a little more activity each time.

 To get all the health benefits of physical activity, do a combination of aerobic and muscle-strengthening activities.

 - Aerobic activities make you breathe harder and get your heart beating faster.
 Walking fast is an example of aerobic activity.

 - Muscle-strengthening activities make your muscles stronger.
 Examples include lifting weights, using resistance bands, and doing push-ups.

 Use these resources to learn more about physical activity for: